AnnnaSergeeevna/rsschool-cv/cv.md

 I'm creating something like a social network and it makes me delighted to understand how familiar things work!

-My soft skills are also in progress: I plan to upp my English from B1 to B2 and higher (my English is still terrible, but I speak much better than Sergey Lavrov;) ).
+My soft skills are also in progress: I plan to upp my English from B1 to B2 and higher.My English is still terrible, but I speak much better than Sergey Lavrov.

 I also research the structure and distribution of roles within IT-projects.

-+34621086703
+##### Heading Contacts:
++34 621 086 703
 anna.s.lipatova@gmail.com
-@Annna_sergeevna
+@Annna**sergeevna
 AnnnaSergeeevna